Tooth whitening: Light-accelerated bleaching

 Power or light-accelerated bleaching uses light energy which is intended to accelerate the process of bleaching in a dental office.
 Different types of energy can be used in this procedure, with the most common being halogen, LED, or plasma arc.
 Use of light during bleaching increases the risk of tooth sensitivity and may not be any more effective than bleaching without light when high concentrations of hydrogen peroxide are used.
 A 2015 study showed that the use of a light activator does not improve bleaching, has no measurable effect, and rather is likely to increase the temperature of the associated tissues, resulting in damage.

 The ideal source of energy should be high energy to excite the peroxide molecules without overheating the pulp of the tooth.
 Lights are typically within the blue light spectrum as this has been found to contain the most effective wavelengths for initiating the hydrogen peroxide reaction.
 A power bleaching treatment typically involves isolation of soft tissue with a resin-based, light-curable barrier, application of a professional dental-grade hydrogen peroxide whitening gel (25–38% hydrogen peroxide), and exposure to the light source for 6–15 minutes.
 Recent technical advances have minimized heat and UV emissions, allowing for a shorter patient preparation procedure.

 For any whitening treatments, it is recommended that a comprehensive examination of the patient is done including the use of radiographs to aid in the diagnosis of the current condition of the mouth, including any allergies that may be present.
 The patient will need to have a healthy mouth and free of periodontal disease or cavities and to have had a debridement/clean done to remove any tartar or plaque build up.

 It is recommended to avoid smoking, drinking red wine, eating or drinking any deeply coloured foods after this as the teeth may stain considerably straight after treatment.

-Nanoparticle catalysts for reduced hydrogen peroxide concentration

-A recent addition to the field is new light-accelerated bleaching agents containing lower concentrations of hydrogen peroxide with a titanium oxide nanoparticle-based catalyst.
-Reduced concentrations of hydrogen peroxide cause lower incidences of tooth hypersensitivity.
-The nanoparticles act as photocatalysts, and their size prevents them from diffusing deeply into the tooth.
-When exposed to light, the catalysts produce a rapid, localized breakdown of hydrogen peroxide into highly reactive radicals.
-Due to the extremely short lifetimes of the free radicals, they are able to produce bleaching effects similar to much higher concentration bleaching agents within the outer layers of the teeth where the nanoparticle catalysts are located.
-This provides effective tooth whitening while reducing the required concentration of hydrogen peroxide and other reactive byproducts at the tooth pulp.